richardmrodriguez/ShotLiner-common/ATTRIBUTION.md

 ATTRIBUTION

-This work relies upon (PDFPig)[https://github.com/UglyToad/PdfPig] by UglyToad and other contributors.
+This module relies upon (PDFPig)[https://github.com/UglyToad/PdfPig] by UglyToad and other contributors.